 There will also be annual reviews of DADPs as part of the on-going process of monitoring and implementing the ASDS at local level.
 Again, the logframe of each DADP will contain specific performance criteria that will be used as a basis for monitoring and evaluation.

-ANNEX 1: PARTICIPATORY PROCESS FOR THE PREPARATION OF THE AGRICULTURAL SECTOR DEVELOPMENT STRATEGY
+ANNEX 1: PARTICIPATORY PROCESS FOR THE PREPARATION OF THE AGRICULTURAL SECTOR DEVELOPMENT STRATEGY community (JICA; Danish Embassy; DFID; Irish Aid; Japanese Embassy, WB and EU).

 Policy and Technical Coordination of the ASDS Preparation